Scroll to content

 Since September 2020, all schools in England have been required to teach Relationships and Health Education in line with DfE and LA guidance.
 This is a statutory curriculum requirement for all primary schools.
 Relationship and Sex Education is also informed by the statutory Science Curriculum.

 Sex Education is taught for one lesson in year 6 only and refers to the biological process of fertilisation and conception.
-It has built upon knowledge that has been introduced through an age appropriate spiral curriculum.
+It has built upon knowledge that has been introduced through an age-appropriate spiral curriculum.
 We do not use photographs or any content which could would be inappropriate for children.

 We teach boys and girls separately using the same gender teacher.